otherted/findfieldvalue_oracle/README.md

 # findfieldvalue_oracle
-PL/SQL script to find a value in an Oracle database by searching tables and columns
+PL/SQL script to find a value in an Oracle database by searching tables and columns.

-This script works for ORACLE environments.
+### Limitations:
-There is also an SQR version, but the functionality is more limited.
+- Only certain data types can be searched.
+See the list below.

 ## Running the Script: